rasavant-ms/eventhub-kafka-tests/locust-kubernetes/README.md

-README.md obtained from https://github.com/karol-brejna-i/locust-experiments.git - updated a bit with changes
+README.md obtained from https://github.com/karol-brejna-i/locust-experiments.git
+[TODO] Needs to be updated

 ## Setting up Kafka
 This descriptors rely on Debezium images for Kafka and Zookeeper.